Saffron Basmati Rice

 Method :

-Clean and wash the rice thoroughly in a large bowl with warm water about 5 times or until the water looks completely clean.
+Begin by thoroughly cleaning and washing the rice in a large bowl with warm water, repeating the process approximately 5 times or until the water runs clear, signifying the rice is completely clean.

-In a medium non-stick pot, bring 10 cups of water and 2 tbsp of salt to boil.
-Pour the washed and drained rice into the pot.
-Boil at high heat for 6 to 8 minutes, stir it gently a couple of times to loosen any grains that may have stuck together (just like pasta).
-Bite a few grains, it feels soft, then it's ready.
-Remove it from heat and drain it in a fine-mesh colander and rinse with cold water.
+In a medium-sized non-stick pot, bring 10 cups of water and 2 tablespoons of salt to a boil.
+Drain the soaked rice and gently transfer it to the pot.
+Boil the rice over high heat for approximately 6 to 8 minutes, ensuring to stir it delicately a couple of times to prevent grains from sticking together.
+To check for doneness, bite a few grains, and if they feel soft, the rice is ready.
+Remove the pot from heat, drain the rice using a fine-mesh colander, and rinse it with cold water to stop the cooking process.

-Add oil and 1/3c of water to the pot and mix.
-Add the drained rice and shape it into a pyramid.
-This shape leaves room for the rice to expand and cook.
+Add oil and 1/3 cup of water to the pot, mixing them together.
+Place the drained rice back into the pot, shaping it into a pyramid.
+This shape allows room for the rice to expand and cook evenly.

-Sprinkle Queenly Rose and Saffron on the top of the rice and place 2 tbsp butter slices over rice.
-Place a clean dish towel over the pot and cover firmly with the lid to prevent steam from escaping.
-Cook the rice over medium for 5-7 minutes until rice begins to steam.
+Sprinkle the aromatic Queenly Rose and Saffron over the top of the rice, and evenly distribute 2 tablespoons of butter slices on the surface.
+Cover the pot tightly with a clean dish towel and place the lid firmly on top to ensure no steam escapes.
+Cook the rice over medium heat for 5-7 minutes until it begins to steam.

-Reduce temperature to medium-low; cook an additional 30-45 minutes or until rice is tender and fluffy.
+Reduce the heat to medium-low and continue cooking for an additional 30-45 minutes, or until the rice becomes tender and fluffy.

-Remove the pot from the heat and place it on a damp cool surface for a couple of minutes.
-Loosen the rice crust with a rubber spatula around the edges.
-Place a plate over the top of the pan, and invert the rice onto the plate, crispy side up just like you would invert a cake pan.
+Remove the pot from the heat and allow it to rest on a cool, damp surface for a few minutes.
+Gently loosen the rice crust around the edges using a rubber spatula.
+Carefully place a plate over the top of the pan, and with confidence, invert the pot, allowing the rice to transfer onto the plate with the crispy side facing up, akin to inverting a cake pan.

 Tips :